tomcritchlow/tomcritchlow.github.io/_posts/2019-11-19-optimism-operating-system.md

 Remember - **consulting is humans all the way down** - no client wants to bring in a negative, critical or attacking consultant.
 And no team wants to listen to a consultant that *“has a better way of doing things”*.

 The sweet-spot (especially in the first few months of an engagement) is identifying the existing flows, biases and strengths of a client so that you can move with them, not against them.
-Go with the grain{% include tufte-sn.html id="twenty" content="Remember from Chapter 1 that the consultant often gets brought in mid-performance.
-Not included in 2020 planning but rather a consequence of 2020 planning..." %}.
+Go with the grain[^twenty].

+[^twenty]: Remember from Chapter 1 that the consultant often gets brought in mid-performance.
+Not included in 2020 planning but rather a consequence of 2020 planning...

 Why is this so important?
 Because if you want to work with an organization for a long time and make a difference, **people need to like having you around**.
 Sure, you need to be effective but I’d contend equally, if not more important, is to be a **pleasure to work with**.